Frequently Asked Questions

-Does the Act require building new Addiction Recovery Centers?
+Does the Act require building new recovery centers?

 No. Addiction recovery services will utilize and expand existing community based providers; to immediately assess the needs of people who use drugs and link them to treatment, care and services.
-The Act ensures that addiction recovery services, including behavioral health treatment, peer supported recovery, harm reduction, and housing, will be present in each Coordinated Care Organization Service Region.
+The Act ensures that addiction recovery services, including behavioral health treatment, peer supported recovery, harm reduction, and housing, will be present in each county.

 How will the Act reduce racial disparities?